Intersection configurations in free and free times free-abelian groups: Multiple intersections in free times free-abelian groups

 \section{Multiple intersections in free times free-abelian groups}

 We call \defin{free times free-abelian} (FTFA) groups the groups admitting a presentation of the form

-where $n\geq 2$ and $m \geq 1$.\footnote{We intentionally exclude from the definition the degenerated situations corresponding to free and to free-abelian groups.} We write $X=\{x_1,\ldots,x_n\}$ the set of (freely independent) generators of a free group $\Fn$ of rank $n$, and $T=\{t_1,\ldots,t_m\}$ the set of (linearly independent and commuting) generators of a free-abelian group $\Zm$ of rank $m$; of course, each of the $x_i$'s also commutes with each of the $t_j$'s.
+where $n,m \geq 0$.
+We write $X=\{x_1,\ldots,x_n\}$ the set of (freely independent) generators of a free group $\Fn$ of rank $n$, and $T=\{t_1,\ldots,t_m\}$ the set of (commuting and linearly independent) generators of a free-abelian group $\Zm$ of rank $m$; of course, each of the $x_i$'s also commutes with each of the $t_j$'s.
 Note that these groups $G = \Fn \times \Zm$ fit in the middle of a short exact sequence of the form

 which obviously splits; that is, there exists a homomorphism $\sigma \colon \Fn \to G$ such that $\sigma \pi =\id_{\Fn}$ (called a \defin{section} of $\pi$).